Vungle/docker-geoipupdate/README.md

+# v0.3.3

+Using awscli Docker image 1.17 that does not declare environment variables for AWS access keys in order to avoid any conflict with the service account annotation when assuming IAM role.
+AWS access keys env variables are declared within the application's helm chart.

 # Maxmind Geo IP update Docker image

 The GeoIPUpdate container is designed to be run within a Kubernetes pod with the